Nimira43/JavaScript-In-Depth/7-ajax-techniques/04-modern-ajax-with-vanilla-js/notes.md

 ##### DOM Manipulation:
 ###### Using modern methods to create and append DOM elements improves readability and performance.

+#### Summary

-#### These techniques represent the current state of JavaScript, leveraging modern language features and best practices to make code cleaner, more efficient, and easier to maintain.
+###### These techniques represent the current state of JavaScript, leveraging modern language features and best practices to make code cleaner, more efficient, and easier to maintain.